UN-OCHA/hid-api/README.md

 * session.js: used to configure sessions when authenticating with openId Connect
 * views.js: used to configure the views
 * web.js: used to configure the web server (hapi)

+# Distinction between API and Auth

+HID API contains functions to administer all of HID.
+If you have sufficient permissions, you can do everything via cURL or your favorite HTTP client, including user management, OAuth Client management, and so forth.

+HID Auth is the portion which serves some HTML/CSS in order to allow OAuth users to manage their profile and OAuth authorizations.
+It is designed to be as lightweight and simple as possible, since an average HID session may only last a few seconds (provided they have an active session and are only wanting to autorize a new website).

+In order to reduce code duplication, many API functions now have a second argument available to them called `internalArgs` which allows the HID Auth pages to take advantage of those same functions via simple HTML form submissions that get handled server-side, instead of requiring a client-side JS framework to fire all the API calls.

+If you see a function that doesn't yet have `internalArgs`, feel free to add it by following the exact same conventions from an existing function.